 Interview calls started around October and I remember what a nervous wreck I was before my first Skype interview.
 I skipped the second half at work, got suited up waited for the clock to tick.
 My advice for the interview: Try to schedule your interviews within a short span of time, if possible, the next day.
 It helps tremendously once you are into the flow of things and by the third interview within a week, you would be very comfortable.

 Once you’ve decided upon the school, do not hesitate to ask for the I-20 right away.
 Get your finances in order and apply for a bank loan well in advance.
 The loan approval takes a month or two minimum unlike what those banks tell you.
 Also if possible get a loan from abroad (cheaper rates) if someone is willing to be your cosigner.
 I got my loan approval letter in April and requested the I-20 right away.
 It took a month for it to reach me (by FedEx Priority, worth the extra cash).
 Received the I-20 in May and applied for the visa straight away.
-The entire process is pretty seamless and you need a good internet connection, a computer and four hours.
+The entire process is pretty seamless and all you need is a good internet connection, a computer and four hours.
 The only manual procedure was to deposit the visa fee at an ICICI Branch nearby but that wasn’t very much trouble either.

 The VISA Appointment was in two phases, one day to take your photo and biometrics and the interview itself.
 The procedure was very smooth and very efficiently managed.
 I was a bit concerned about the interview and prepared all my documents in a file and tagged them but the interview hardly took a minute.
 Asked me about my intention of pursuing an MBA from US, about the finances and approved the visa right away.
 He didn’t even look at the individual documents although I advise strongly to take all the relevant documents in a proper manner for the visa officer.
 Went to collect my passport the next day and brought home my 5-year visa.
 Air-ticket was up next and got a superb deal with Qatar Airways on their website.
 As far as my experience goes, the best rates are available always at the website of the individual airline.
 Agreed, you have to look around a bit but the savings is probably worth it.
 Also the best fares are available at around Tuesday/Wednesday about 8 weeks prior to the journey.
 Another tip: Breakup your journey as much as possible.
 I know it creates hassles due to transfer but you get tremendous benefits especially if you are traveling to a Domestic airport in the US.
 E.g. A ticket from Calcutta to Minneapolis (Yes, I got into Carlson with a half tuition scholarship!) costs about 60-100% more than Calcutta to Chicago and Chicago to Minneapolis separately.
 Anyhow try to book on a reliable airline with sufficient transit times.